How to Fix the "support.apple.com/iPhone/Restore" Screen

 DFU on iPhone 7 and earlier: On iPhone 7, hold Side and Volume Down together for 10 seconds, then release Side while keeping Volume Down held until iTunes/Finder detects the device.
 On iPhone 6s and earlier, hold Home and Power for 10 seconds instead, then release Power while keeping Home held until detection.

 Once detected, click Restore in Finder or iTunes.
-The process downloads a full firmware image (about 6GB for recent iPhones) and flashes it directly to the device.
+The process downloads a full firmware image (around 6GB for recent iPhones) and flashes it directly to the device.

-If your iPhone exits recovery mode but returns within minutes or after the next restart, the iOS installation is corrupted and needs a clean reinstall.
+If your iPhone exits recovery mode but returns within minutes or after the next reboot, the iOS installation is corrupted and needs a clean reinstall.
+A standard Finder or iTunes restore (Method 2) sometimes fixes it, but a DFU flash (Method 5) is more reliable.
+Tenorshare ReiBoot’s Deep Repair handles the same scenario without the manual button-timing routine.

 After the reinstall, set the phone up as new rather than restoring from an iCloud backup.
-If the backup itself is corrupted, restoring from it will reproduce the same problem.
+If the backup itself is corrupted, restoring from it reproduces the same problem.
 Add your accounts manually, then test stability for a day or two before trusting a full backup restore.

 #Common Restore Error Codes

-A failed restore usually produces an error code.
-Here are the most common:
+A failed restore usually produces a numeric error code.
+Here are the three we see most often:

-Our articles on iPhone error 4013 and iPhone error 9 have full steps for each code.
+Our deeper guides on iPhone error 4013 and iPhone error 9 cover the full step-by-step for each code.

 #When to Visit an Apple Store

-If none of those fixes work and the phone is still stuck after multiple restore attempts, the problem is likely hardware.
-A failing NAND storage chip or logic board issue requires in-person diagnostics that can’t be done remotely.
-Book an Apple Store Genius Bar appointment, especially if the recovery screen appeared after water exposure or a drop.
-They’ll run a diagnostic scan and advise on repair versus replacement options.
+If none of the methods above work and the phone is still stuck after multiple restore attempts, the problem is likely hardware.
+A failing NAND storage chip or a logic-board issue requires in-person diagnostics that can’t run remotely.
+Apple recommends booking a Genius Bar appointment for any device that won’t complete a restore, especially if the recovery screen appeared after water exposure or a drop.
+A technician runs a hardware diagnostic and advises on repair versus replacement.

 #Bottom Line